13 Critical Customer Support Challenges to Overcome (2023)

-What are the biggest customer support challenges facing companies?
+What are the biggest customer support challenges facing companies in 2024?

-- Customer request is outside of your offerings and abilities
+4. Customer requests are outside of your offerings and abilities

 Why Is Customer Support Difficult?